 As we have done for many years, we continue to play a major role in the Healthy Capital District Initiative, an organization dedicated to improving the health of the residents of Albany, Rensselaer and Schenectady Counties.
 Our partners in this endeavor are the local county health departments, other health care providers, insurers and community members.

 These assessments contains both quantitative and qualitative data sources, along with significant stakeholder and public input.
-This information was used in the development of a Community Health Improvement Plan (CHIP) that will guide Sunnyview, as well as St. Peter’s Health Partners Community Benefit programming and activities, for the next three years.
+This information will be used in the development of a Community Health Improvement Plan (CHIP) that will guide Sunnyview, as well as St. Peter’s Health Partners Community Benefit programming and activities, for the next three years.
 It will also help us track our progress.

 For more information, please contact the Vice President, Mission Services at (518) 525-1640.